ikosmidis/coursehand/README.md

 ===========

-**warstguides** provides methods and functions to maintain and export the course handbooks of the Department of Statistics at Unviersity of Warwick using Rmarkdown files.
-The package depends on a particular organization of the content, so it will, most probably, not be of any immediate use to anyone outside the Department of Statistics at Unviersity of Warwick.
+**warstguides** provides methods and functions to maintain and export the course handbooks of the Department of Statistics at University of Warwick using Rmarkdown files.
+The package depends on a particular organization of the content, so it will, most probably, not be of any immediate use to anyone outside the Department of Statistics at University of Warwick.

 Installation
 ------------